Undergraduate Research Grant Program

 - IRB or IACUC Clearance Letter: if applicable to your project.

 When Humans are used in Research: Shippensburg University complies with federal regulations regarding the use of human subjects in research.
 This means that any project using humans must gain the approval of the SU Committee on Research with Human Subjects before any data is collected.
 For help in submitting a proposal to the Committee on Research with Human Subjects go to http://www.ship.edu/research/.

 - When Animals are used in Research: Student research that includes the use of live animals must seek the approval of the Institutional Animal Care and Use Committee before the project commences.
 Contact Dr. Kathryn Potoczak at firstname.lastname@example.org, for detailed information on the procedure for gaining this approval.

-- Questions regarding the Undergraduate Research Grant Program contact Scott Whistler at email@example.com or call 717-477-1251.
+- Questions regarding the Undergraduate Research Grant Program contact Jacob Baek at email@example.com or call 717-477-1251.

-Past UGR Funded Proposals: He hope the below links to past UGR funded proposals are helpful in the preparation of your UGR proposal.
+Past UGR Funded Proposals: We hope the below links to past UGR funded proposals are helpful in the preparation of your UGR proposal.

 - SU Minds@Work Conference: Students funded through the Undergraduate Research Grant Program are required to present their research results at the 4/23/2019 conference.

 - The Ezra Lehman Library will present the Library Research Award to the undergraduate student researcher who writes the best literature review as a part of her or his undergraduate research with a faculty mentor.

 - The Library will present a $1000 first prize award and a $500 honorable mention award.

 - Students interested in the Library Research Award must complete a separate application.
 (More information at http://library.ship.edu/friendly.php?s=lra)